How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 Configuration Procedure

-Please follow the next steps in order to enable your Subscription Plan or Support in the SKUDONET ADC Enterprise Edition appliances.
+Please follow the next steps to enable your Subscription Plan or Support in the SKUDONET ADC Enterprise Edition appliances.

 root@skudonet-adc:~# dpkg -l | grep skudonet